TeamGenerAid/GANerAid/README.md

 ## Provided fuctions and Usage
 ### Data Preprocessing

-For the dataset to be passed to the library, the following must be ensured:
+For the data set to be passed to the library, the following must be ensured:
 - Binary variables must be converted to 0 and 1
-- The dataset must be passed in a pandas dataframe
+- The data set must be passed in as a pandas dataframe
 - Categorical variables should be avoided but can be replaced by a series of binary variables.

 Internally the library is then further preprocessing the data.
 The data gets scaled to the range between -1 and 1.
 Afterwards, as small amount of noise is added to the binary columns.
-The data augmentation discussed in the next paragraph is also handled here.
+The data augmentation discussed in the next paragraph is also handled there.

 ### Parameters